 Why explore spirituality and purpose in the contemporary university?

 Today’s universities claim more knowledge and information about the world than any other institution at any point in history.
 Each year millions of students from around the world enroll in these institutions hoping to realize their highest potential and improve the quality of life for all.
 But human flourishing and quality of life depend on values, especially spiritual values.
 How are prevailing values expressed and pursued in contemporary universities?
 How do universities leverage education to advance their missions and high aspirations for students and faculty?
 How do universities increase knowledge seasoned with wisdom?

 Exploring these questions and cultivating enduring answers requires space to consider matters of mind and of soul.
-To create this space, Upper House is initiating a series of learning cohorts and events at the University of Wisconsin-Madison.
-And on the national level, Upper House is partnering with other Christian study centers to increase the integration of faith and academics.
+To create this space, Upper House initiated a series of learning cohorts and events at the University of Wisconsin-Madison.
+And on the national level, Upper House partnered with other Christian study centers to increase the integration of faith and academics.

 At the University of Wisconsin-Madison

 The Student Fellows Cohort

 Building on Upper House’s existing student Fellows Program, a semester-long cohort was dedicated to exploring and understanding science as a vital area of Christian engagement.

 Spiritual History Project

 Although the UW-Madison is a public land grant institution, in the beginning it was shaped by faculty and administrators with deeply held religious convictions.
 Today, many faculty continue to be people of faith.
-Original research and recorded oral histories will be used to tell a story of ongoing spiritual expression at the UW-Madison.
-Recovering this story will highlight ways spiritual inquiry and practice might continue and thrive on tomorrow’s campus.
+Historian Dan Hummel, Director of University Engagement at Upper House, led an initiative to collect original research and record oral histories to tell a story of ongoing spiritual expression at the UW-Madison.
+The effort yielded an essay, video, and audiotour of the old part of UW-Madison’s campus, shedding light on ways spiritual inquiry and practice continue today and, potentially, miught thrive on tomorrow’s campus.

 The Faculty Learning Cohort